sparkz-technology/Portfolio-base-/README.md

 The website is designed to be compatible with modern web browsers.
 It utilizes responsive design techniques to ensure proper rendering on different devices and screen sizes.

-## License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the portfolio website for personal or commercial purposes.
-Attribution is not required but appreciated.